-This is the third and final post of our series about Hurricane Preparedness Week, which takes place May 7 - May 13.
+This is the third and final post of our series about Hurricane Preparedness Week.
 Our previous post investigated the story behind hurricane names.
 We hope you and your family stay safe during this upcoming hurricane season.

 One of the deadliest and most threatening events of nature imaginable is a hurricane bearing down on you.
 Hurricanes affect several of the states our offices serve, like Florida, Georgia, Alabama, and Mississippi.